This recipe is sponsored by ALDI.

 Topping Suggestions

-There is no limit to what you can serve with your potato skin bar so dream big friends!
+There is no limit to what you can serve with your potato skin appetizer so dream big friends!
 I start with a basic recipe of cheese, bacon and green onions, but even that is negotiable.
 Here's some in, and out, of the box ideas to serve:

 - Different types of cheese like monterey jack or gouda